 - Wooden or metal box to put everything inside (optional, but it is recommended that you have something that doesn’t conduct electricity around the UV light because it could cause a fire).

 - Aluminum foil – this is optional, but it is needed if you want your ice box to have a shiny surface.

 - Tape – if you don’t have a wooden or metal box, then you will need a piece of tape that is long enough to connect the UV light and the fan.

 - Work glove – If you’re going to be handling cardboard with your bare hands, then I recommend that you wear some kind of work glove or band aid because cardboard can cut or bruise your fingers.

-- A shoe – Any type of shoe will do as long as it can fit inside the carton box.
+- Shoes – Any type of shoes will do as long as it can fit inside the carton box.
 Usually sneakers are best because they are flat and wide at the bottom.

 Why Do You Need a Shoe Ice Box?

 An ice box is very good for storing things, especially when the weather is hot.
 Open shoes are great for summer or tropical climates, but if you live somewhere with cold winters, there’s no point in keeping your shoes worn through the summer in the same shape throughout the winter.
 If you have a shoe ice box, you can keep your open shoes in almost the same condition for months.

 The best thing about a shoe ice box is that anyone can make one at home for a small amount of money.
 If you have an old fan and some other things lying around, you probably have enough to make one too.